To provide guidance of school/center direction of AIF investment and withdrawal

 Treasurer

-The AIF fund is designed to be a long term investment vehicle.
-AIF is invested in a variety of different asset classes and vehicles.
-Some of these investments are illiquid and involve long term contractual lock-ups.
-This is particularly true of alternative investments.
-Large unanticipated outflows from the endowment could pose both liquidity and asset allocation challenges.
-The AIF investment pool is not an appropriate vehicle for investments with relatively short time horizons.
+As a result, a significant amount of the AIF’s investments are illiquid and involve long term contractual lockups.
+Large unanticipated outflows from the AIF could pose both liquidity and asset allocation challenges.
+The AIF investment pool is not an appropriate vehicle for funds with relatively short time horizons, specifically less than 5 years.

 Withdrawals of term endowments are subject to donor agreements and are not subject to this policy.